Spousal IRA Contribution and Deduction Limits for 2019 and 2020

-To qualify to invest in a spousal IRA, you must file your taxes jointly as a married couple and the income-producing spouse must earn enough money to fund the IRA.
-Combined IRA contributions for both spouses can’t be more than the taxable compensation reported on your joint tax return, and your spouse must be younger than 70 1/2.
-The age rule does not apply to Roth IRAs.
+As a married couple, you can both have an IRA (Individual Retirement Arrangement) as long as you file your taxes jointly and at least one of you earns enough money to meet the funding rules for two IRAs.
+Combined IRA contributions for both can’t be more than the taxable compensation reported on your joint tax return.For traditional IRAs, you both must be younger than 70 ½ to contribute.
+There is no age restriction for Roth IRAs.

 Spousal IRA Contribution Limits